benjamincrozat/laravel-dropbox-driver/README.md

 Dropbox driver for Laravel.

 Adding a new disk in the storage is pretty easy.
-The only things I did were to copy and paste code from the documentation and made it a package: https://laravel.com/docs/filesystem#custom-filesystems
+The only thing I did was to copy and paste code from the documentation and made it a package: https://laravel.com/docs/filesystem#custom-filesystems

 ## Requirements